nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 - [Data visualization](https://public.tableau.com/views/bike_data_17111672299010/Dashboard1?:language=en-US&onFirstInteraction=function()%20%7B%0A%20%20%20%20%20%20%20%20workbook%20%3D%20viz.getWorkbook();%0A%20%20%20%20%20%20%20%20activeSheet%20%3D%20workbook.getActiveSheet();%0A%20%20%20%20%20%20%20%20console.log(%22My%20dashboard%20is%20interactive%22);%0A%20%20%20%20%7D&:embed=y&:display_count=n&:sid=&:origin=viz_share_link)

+## Background
+In 2016, Cyclistic launched a successful bike-share program in Chicago, which has grown to encompass 5,824 bicycles and 692 stations.
+The program allows users to unlock bikes from one station and return them to any other station in the system.
+Cyclistic's marketing strategy has supported flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
+Finance analysts have determined that annual members are more profitable than casual riders.
+Therefore, the company aims to convert casual riders into annual members.
+To achieve this goal, the team plans to analyze historical bike trip data to understand the differences between casual riders and annual members and identify effective marketing strategies.

+The following are key questions that will guide the future marketing program.
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Data preparation
 The dataset can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 It has been made by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement). <br>

-In this case study, I utilized a dataset spanning from **January to June, 2023**, comprising six files in total.
+In this case study, the datasets spanning from **January to June 2023**, comprising six files in total, was utilized.
 Below is a table detailing the 13 variables along with their descriptions.

 | Variable          | Description                                                                                                    |
 |-------------------|----------------------------------------------------------------------------------------------------------------|